Gwenio/synafis/README.md

 == Requirements

-- Ruby 2.2 with the 'yajl' gem installed.
+- Ruby 2.2 or higher with the 'yajl' gem installed.
 - Ninja version 1.7 or higher.
 - C++ Compiler (MSVC 2017 is the current baseline for expected standard support).

+The documentation is written to be generated from the source files by Doxygen.

 == Project Layout